erickrobm/thorx_pipeline/README.md

 ### Creating a Raw Dataset

-* The first step is modifying some variables located in `/thorx_pipelines/config/config.py`
+* The first step is to modify some variables located in `/thorx_pipelines/config/config.py`

     **We highly recomend to only modify the following variables:**
     - MODEL_NAME